guedes/ldap_fdw/README.md

 LDAP Foreign Data Wrapper for PostgreSQL 9.2
 ============================================

-This is a very very very experimental PostgreSQL's extension thats implements a Foreign Data Wrapper (FDW) for the LDAP.
+This is an initial working on a PostgreSQL's Foreign Data Wrapper (FDW) to query LDAP servers.

-I'm using this code to learn FDW internals, and it is a prof of concept.

 By all means use it, but do so entirely at your own risk!
 You have been warned!

-Do you like to use it in production?
-You are crazy, please **DO NOT USE IT ON PRODUCTION**.
-Well, not yet!
+Do you like to use it in production? **DO NOT USE IT ON PRODUCTION** without a ton of tests before.

-Do you like to help to improve it and turn it production-ready?
-Cool!
-You are welcome! ":)
+Please help us to improve and test it and turn it production-ready!

 Dependencies
 ------------

 The dependencies are:
- - PostgreSQL
+ - PostgreSQL >= 9.2
  - OpenLDAP

 To build you will also need:
  - GNU make
  - GCC

-To install the build dependencies on redhat based systems:
+To install the build dependencies on RedHat based systems:

-    yum install make postgresql91-devel gcc openldap-devel
+    yum install make postgresql92-devel gcc openldap-devel

-The postgres91-devel package can be found in the PostgreSQL YUM Repository: http://yum.postgresql.org/ Compiling against 9.2 on RHEL6 is not yet supported.
+The postgres92-devel package can be found in the PostgreSQL YUM Repository: http://yum.postgresql.org/ Compiling against 9.2 on RHEL6 is not yet supported.

-To install the build dependencies on debian based systems:
+To install the build dependencies on Debian based systems:

     apt-get install make libldap2-dev gcc